‘LHHATL’ Season 6 Spoilers: Jasmine Washington Lying About Kirk Frost Paternity

 The biggest story on Love & Hip Hop Atlanta as Season 6 starts to pick up steam is the Kirk Frost cheating scandal with former stripper Jasmine Washington.
-Now there is a report from Fameolous claiming that not only is Jasmine’s new baby not Kirk’s child but that she knew it the whole time.
+Now there is a report from Fameolous claiming that not only is Jasmine’s new baby not Frost’s child but that she knew it the whole time.

-This is where things get interesting and is probably the reason that so many VH1 viewers having been critical of LHHATL, saying that the show is way more scripted television than reality TV.
-Despite earlier claims that Jasmine Washington’s boyfriend Rod Bullock was getting out of prison, the shocking new report claims that he was really her pimp and that Jasmine was dating someone else altogether and hiding it from Rod.
+This is where things get interesting and might be the reason so many VH1 viewers have been critical of Love & Hip Hop Atlanta, saying that the show is way more scripted television than reality TV.
+Despite earlier claims that Jasmine Washington’s boyfriend, Rod Bullock, was getting out of prison, the shocking new report claims that he was really her pimp and that Jasmine was dating someone else altogether and hiding it from Rod.

-The other guy, the one who might actually be the father of Jasmine Washington’s child is named Logan, no last name given.
-Logan has allegedly been dating Jasmine for 11 years and it is his father who her baby is named after.
+The other guy, the one who might actually be the father of Jasmine Washington’s child, is named Logan (no last name was given).
+Logan has allegedly been dating Jasmine for 11 years, and it is his father who her baby is named after.
 It was also reported that the baby’s name is Cannon, not Kannon as previously reported.
 That would also make Jasmine Washington’s baby seem less likely to be fathered by Kirk.
 The Love & Hip Hop Atlanta star has two other sons, Ky and Karter.
 It only made sense that he would want another baby with a “K” name.

-Kirk Frost has been denying that the baby is his, so what is up with the LHHATL storyline that he moved her into the same apartment building that he and Rasheeda live in?
+Kirk Frost has been denying that the baby is his, so what is up with the Love & Hip Hop Atlanta storyline that he moved her into the same apartment building that he and Rasheeda live in?
 Or that Kirk paid Jasmine a monthly allowance so that she would stop stripping?
 Or that she was driving a car that he gave her?

 Good afternoon ✌️#itsbeenalongday ????